bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``tools_off`` Specify third party tools to skip as part of analysis pipeline.
-Enables turning off specific components of pipelines if not needed. ``gemini`` provides a `GEMINI database`_ of variants for downstream query during variant calling pipelines.
+Enables turning off specific components of pipelines if not needed. ``gemini`` provides a `GEMINI database`_ of variants for downstream query during variant calling pipelines. ``vardict_somatic_filter`` runs a post calling filter to remove variants found in normal samples.
   Default: [] -- all tools on.

 .. _CRAM format: http://www.ebi.ac.uk/ena/about/cram_toolkit